Socialbots on Fire: Modeling Adversarial Behaviors of Socialbots via Multi-Agent Hierarchical Reinforcement Learning: Problem Formulation

 where $g_{Q}(u,t)$ with hyper-parameter $Q{\geq}1$, is the \textbf{number of times} the socialbot is \textit{required} by the environment to continuously interact with an influencer $u$--i.e., high $\mathcal{N}(u)$, for it to become a follower at $t$.
 Intuitively, a bot with a good reputation overtime--i.e., a high number of followers at the timestep $t$--i.e., $|\mathcal{S}_t|$, can influence others to follow itself more effortlessly than a newly created bot.
 Overall, $\mathcal{A}$ encodes when and what type of interaction--i.e., \textit{retweet, reply} or \textit{mention}, to use to acquire a new follower $s{\in}\mathcal{S}$, $s$ then decides the \textit{frequency} of such interaction in $\mathcal{A}$.
 Thus, $\mathcal{A}$ and $\mathcal{S}$ is temporally co-dependent. \\

 \textbf{Socialbot Detection Model.} Bot detectors are responsible for detecting and removing socialbots from $G$.
 Let $\mathcal{F}(\mathcal{A}_t){\in}\{0,1\}$ denote a model that predicts whether or not an account is a socialbot based on its activity sequence \textit{up to} the timestep $t$ ($\mathcal{A}_t$).
 This sequence of ordered activity is then usually represented as an \textit{unordered list} of statistical features such as number of replies, tweets per day, by socialbot detectors~\cite{botwpi,dong2018feature,yang2020scalable}.
 In this paper, $\mathcal{F}$ extracts and adopts several features (Table \ref{tab:features}) from previous works for detection.
 Most of the features are utilized by the popular bot detection API \textit{Botometer}~\cite{davis2016botornot}.
 We train $\mathcal{F}$ using the \textit{Random Forest}~\cite{svetnik2003random} algorithm with supervised learning on a \textit{publicly available dataset}~\cite{yang2019arming,mazza2019rtbust}~\footnote{\url{https://botometer.osome.iu.edu/bot-repository/}} of nearly 15K Twitter accounts, half of which is labelled as socialbots.
-Here we assume that $\mathcal{F}(\cdot)$ is a \textit{black-box model}--i.e., we do not have access to its parameters. $\mathcal{F}$ achieves nearly 90\% in F1 score on an unseen test set.
+This dataset is \textit{not} exposed to the socialbots.
+Here we also assume that $\mathcal{F}(\cdot)$ is a \textit{black-box model}--i.e., we do not have access to its parameters. $\mathcal{F}$ achieves nearly 90\% in F1 score on an unseen test set following the standard 5-fold cross validation (train and test with 80\%/20\% data).
 Since $\mathcal{A}$ and $\mathcal{S}$ are co-dependent, we can easily see that $\mathcal{S}$ also has effects on the detectability of a socialbot.
 Note that to focus on the study of the adversarial aspect of socialbots, we had to resort to a certain combination of account features and the socialbot detection model.
 90\% in F1 score is also in line with SOTA detectors on a similar set of features~\cite{botwpi}.